infcoop/code-assignment/README.md

 pnpm dev
 ```

-This will start both the Next.js web application.
+This will start the Next.js web application.

 - The Next.js app will be available at `http://localhost:3000`

-### 3. Deploying the Project

-#### Deploying the Next.js App to Vercel

-1. Create a new project on [Vercel](https://vercel.com/).
-2. Select the `apps/nextjs` folder as the root directory.
-3. Add the necessary environment variables (e.g., `DATABASE_URL`).
-4. Deploy the project and use the provided URL for further integration.

 ---